koush/docs.scrypted.app/scrypted-nvr/installation.md

-# Installation
+# Install Scrypted NVR

-Install Scrypted using the one of the [Installation](/installation) options.
+Install Scrypted using the one of the [installation options](/installation).

 After installation, the Scrypted NVR can be installed from the `Plugins` section of the `Scrypted Management Console`.